projectdiscovery/nuclei/README.md

-   -debug                     show all requests and responses -debug-req                 show all sent requests -debug-resp                show all received responses -proxy, -proxy-url string  URL of the HTTP proxy server -proxy-socks-url string    URL of the SOCKS proxy server -trace-log string          file to write sent requests trace log -version                   show nuclei version
+   -debug                     show all requests and responses -debug-req                 show all sent requests -debug-resp                show all received responses -proxy string              load list of proxy servers from file -trace-log string          file to write sent requests trace log -version                   show nuclei version
    -tv, -templates-version    shows the version of the installed nuclei-templates